-A government assistance program for the training of cooperative managers and representatives is highly recommended as cooperative managers and representatives have little to no experience when first starting out.
+A government assistance program for the training of cooperative managers and representatives is highly recommended, as cooperative managers and representatives have little to no experience when first starting out.
 Training like this would strengthen and improve their decision-making skills.
-The government intends to use FEKOSKAN's own infrastructure to provide these training, the Curacao Cooperative Academy.
+The government intends to use FEKOSKAN's own infrastructure, the Curaçao Cooperative Academy, to provide this training.

-Furthermore, the government encourages cooperation between established and emerging cooperatives in Curaçao; however, cooperation among cooperatives from different origins shall be voluntary.
+Furthermore, the government encourages cooperation between established and emerging cooperatives in Curaçao.
+However, cooperation among cooperatives from different origins shall be voluntary.
 In addition, the national representative organization shall represent the movement at the national level, as well as in the International Cooperative Alliance (ICA) and in other international cooperative bodies.

-5.2.5.3 Enlist the support of the entire government in fostering cooperative development

-Government bodies do not always understand the cooperative model, which means that its needs are not always adequately addressed in new programs or measures.
+5.2.5.3 Enlisting the support of the entire government in fostering cooperative development Government bodies do not always understand the cooperative model, which means that its needs are not always adequately addressed in new programs or measures.
 To solve this problem, all departments will be urged to take cooperatives' special concerns into account when choosing a course of action.

 This means:

-- a.
-Cooperatives will be invited to participate in government committees whose work will impact cooperative development. - b.
-Concrete measures will be proposed to ensure that cooperatives are represented on the boards of directors of public or publicly supported bodies with a vested interest in cooperatives. - c.
-Each department that deals regularly with cooperatives will assign an employee to deal with their concerns. - d.
-Cooperatives will be considered when policies are drafted that affect cooperatives or the cooperative model.
+- A. Cooperatives will be invited to participate in government committees whose work will impact cooperative development. - B. Concrete measures will be proposed to ensure that cooperatives are represented on the boards of directors of public or publicly supported bodies with a vested interest in cooperatives. - C. Each department that deals regularly with cooperatives will assign an employee to deal with their concerns. - D. Cooperatives will be considered when policies are drafted that affect cooperatives or the cooperative model.

-5.2.5.4 Promote the cooperative formula and enhance cooperative visibility
+5.2.5.4 Promoting the cooperative formula and enhancing cooperative visibility

-For Socio-economic partners to give a more thorough picture of the cooperative model to project initiators, they must first know exactly what it is.
+For socio-economic partners to give a more thorough picture of the cooperative model to project initiators, they must first know exactly what it is.
 It is thus essential that these partners be made aware of this business formula.
-Regularly providing special training to all Socio-economic partners would increase the cooperative model's profile.
+Regularly providing special training to all socio-economic partners would increase the cooperative model's profile.
 For the model to reach a wider audience, it must also be promoted to professionals (accountants, lawyers, notaries, etc.) who work with companies.

-The government will support the steps taken to increase awareness of cooperatives among Socioeconomic partners and professionals providing advice to companies.
-For this purpose, a communication strategy will be developed, which will entail support initiatives designed to increase the promotion and awareness of the cooperative business model, as well as provide a framework for the execution of pertinent issues relating to the cooperative's movement.
-These issues are to:
+The government will support the steps taken to increase awareness of cooperatives among socio-economic partners and professionals providing advice to companies.
+For this purpose, a communication strategy will be developed which will entail support initiatives designed to increase the promotion and awareness of the cooperative business model, as well as providing a framework for the execution of pertinent issues relating to the cooperative's movement.

+These issues involve:

-- a.
-Organize, conduct, collaborate and assist in carrying out sector development research. - b.
-Market and communicate achievements of cooperatives through periodicals, journals, newspapers, pamphlets, brochures, books, films, broadcasts, TV and the radio for creating favorable atmosphere for the development of the cooperatives. - c.
-Organize and conduct study tours to relevant countries internationally to obtain further insight on the application of best practices. - d.
-Mobilize communities, organize and support workshops, conferences, seminars and meetings designed to educate the public and private sector institutions and people on the cooperative business model.
+- A. Organizing, conducting, collaborating and assisting in carrying out sector development research. - B. Marketing and communicating achievements of cooperatives through periodicals, journals, newspapers, pamphlets, brochures, books, films, broadcasts, TV and the radio in order to create a favorable atmosphere for the development of the cooperatives. - C. Organizing and conducting study tours to relevant countries abroad to obtain further insight on the use of best practices. - D. Mobilizing communities, organizing and supporting workshops, conferences, seminars and meetings designed to educate the public and private sector institutions and people on the cooperative business model.

-5.2.5.5 Promote partnerships between cooperatives and the government in a variety of areas

-In many countries, governments and cooperatives form close business partnerships, with cooperatives providing certain kinds of services that generally have a social value.
+5.2.5.5 Promoting partnerships between cooperatives and the government in a variety of areas In many countries, governments and cooperatives form close business partnerships, with cooperatives providing certain services that generally have a social value.
 The feasibility of creating new business partnerships between cooperatives and the government of Curaçao will be carefully analyzed.

-5.2.5.6 Encourage cooperatives to position themselves strategically in relation to major social and economic trends
+5.2.5.6 Encouraging cooperatives to position themselves strategically in relation to major social and economic trends